profico/react-boilerplate-vite/style-guide.md

   ```
   src
   └── contexts
-  └──── index.ts (can be used to export all contexts from this directory - not required)
   └──── AuthContext
   └─────── __tests__
   └────────── AuthContext.test.tsx
   └─────── AuthContext.tsx
-  └─────── withAuth.tsx (if necessary)
+  └─────── withAuth.tsx (if necessary, can be exported from AuthContext as well)
-  └─────── useAuth.ts (if necessary)
+  └─────── useAuth.ts (if necessary, can be exported from AuthContext as well)
   └─────── index.ts
   ```